Inbound Marketing Strategy: Why Revisit Your Plan & Goals?

 People grow up, change jobs, develop new hobbies, and ditch the old ones.
 Even friend circles ebb and flow with time.
 When was the last time you updated your target audience personas?
 If you don't know, or it was longer than one market cycle ago, it's time.

-At the same time, assess If your target demographic is in turmoil.
+At the same time, assess if your target demographic is in turmoil.
 If so, you can follow your current audience to their new stomping ground or shift to a new demo.
 Either of these will require, at the very least, the development of a completely new set of personas.
 Then you can reassess from there.

 Given the fickle nature of the consumer goods market as a whole and the shrinking attention span of the general population, companies have to be agile enough to change their product line faster and faster with each passing year.
 How agile is your inbound marketing strategy?
-If you can't answer, that question or the answer is "about the same as plate tectonics," it's time to redesign that strategy.
+If you can't answer that question or the answer is "about the same as plate tectonics," it's time to redesign that inbound marketing strategy.
 Can you keep up with the quick-cut style of modern social media posts?
 How about pivoting your campaign message to match the target developed by the other side of the marketing department to go with the new product line, nobody filled you in on?

 If not, why?
 Because if ever there was a segment of the general population that can be difficult to keep up with, it's the entire general population.
 Consumer trends watch the overarching consumer market and can highlight areas where people focus at any given time.
 This information can inform you which social media platforms are up-and-coming vs. on the way out.
 Or it can clue you in on a subject for an eBook that you might never have thought of yourself.